CodeValue/training-genai-workshop-v2/README.md

 git clone <repository-url>
 docker-compose up -d
 cd python
+python -m venv .venv
-pip install quart quart_cors uuid dotenv python main.py
+pip install quart quart_cors uuid dotenv pip install -r requirements.txt python main.py
 ```
 </details>

 ## Step 2: Integrate OpenAI Chat Completion

-In this step, you'll enhance the /chat endpoint to interact with OpenAI's ChatGPT.
-The endpoint will take user input, send it to OpenAI for processing, and return the AI-generated response.
-This integration forms the basic system for handling user queries through your application.
+In this step, you'll enhance the `/chat` endpoint to interact with OpenAI's ChatGPT.
+The endpoint shall take user input, send it to OpenAI for processing, and return the AI-generated response.
+This integration forms the basic system for handling user queries through the application.

 **Tasks Accomplished:**
 - Install necessary libraries for interacting with the OpenAI API.